High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Coefficients of time discretization schemes

 \section{Coefficients of time discretization schemes}

 We report here for the reader's convenience the detailed description of the employed time discretization methods.
-The IMEX-RK method is based on the combination of the \texttt{L}-stable TR-BDF2 scheme for the implicit part, as discussed in \cite{hosea:1996}, and an explicit three stages second order Runge-Kutta scheme designed to match the coupling and order conditions, which is denoted in the text as RK32 (Table \ref{tab:imex_rk2_butch}).
+The IMEX-RK method is based on the combination of the \texttt{L}-stable TR-BDF2 scheme for the implicit part ($\chi = 1 - \frac{\sqrt{2}}{2}$ in Table \ref{tab:imex_rk2_butch}, left), as discussed in \cite{hosea:1996}, and an explicit three stages second order Runge-Kutta scheme designed to match the coupling and order conditions, which is denoted in the text as RK32 (Table \ref{tab:imex_rk2_butch}, right).
+The order and coupling conditions for IMEX-RK methods of second order are \cite{kennedy:2016, pareschi:2005}